-- (a) When there is no interruption after play has commenced and when both sides have had the opportunity of batting for the same agreed number of overs, the team scoring the higher number of runs shall be the winner. - (b) If, due to suspension of play during the 2nd innings, the number of overs in that innings has to be revised to a lesser number than that originally allotted, then a revised target score should be set for the number of overs which the team batting second will have the opportunity of facing.
-This will be calculated on the basis of over run rate (ORR).
+If, due to suspension of play after the start of the match, the number of overs in the innings of either team has to be revised to a lesser number than originally allotted (minimum of 20 overs), then a revised target score (to win) should be set for the number of overs which the team batting second will have the opportunity of facing.
+This revised target is to be calculated using the current Duckworth/Lewis method.
+The target set will always be a whole number and one run less will constitute a Tie.
+(Refer Duckworth/Lewis Regulations).